Gyula Andrássy

 Count Gyula Andrássy de Csíkszentkirály et Krasznahorka (/hu/, 8 March 1823 – 18 February 1890) was a Hungarian statesman, who served as Prime Minister of Hungary (1867–1871) and subsequently as Foreign Minister of Austria-Hungary (1871–1879).
 Andrássy was a conservative; his foreign policies looked to expanding the Empire into Southeast Europe, preferably with British and German support, and without alienating Turkey.
 He saw Russia as the main adversary, because of its own expansionist policies toward Slavic and Orthodox areas.
 He distrusted Slavic nationalist movements as a threat to his multi-ethnic empire.

 Biography

-The son of Count Károly Andrássy and Etelka Szapáry, he was born in Oláhpatak (present-day Vlachovo, Rožňava District, Slovakia), Kingdom of Hungary.
+The son of Count Károly Andrássy and Etelka Szapáry, he was born in Oláhpatak (present-day Vlachovo, Rožňava District, Slovakia), Kingdom of Hungary, Austrian Empire.
 His date and place of birth, however, are somewhat disputed.
 According to registry of Košice, Andrássy was baptised in the city then known as Kassa on 3 March 1823.
 The son of a liberal father who belonged to the political opposition, at a time when opposing the government was very dangerous, Andrássy at a very early age threw himself into the political struggles of the day, adopting at the outset the patriotic side.